Marble portrait bust

 “He was a tall, well-dressed, dignified man.
 He had a well-waxed mustache and a Van Dyke beard and wore glasses.
 He was proud of the ownership of Merrywood and kept it always looking neat and well-tended.
 He was somewhat autocratic, as was his wife.
 He was very much respected and well-liked by all.”
 (William D. Eddy, Stone Pond, p 58, 1988 edition)

 As a result, he came to the attention of the famous aesthete Kakuzo Okakura who was head of the Department of Chinese and Japanese Art at the MFA as well as a curator of the Isabella Stewart Gardner Museum.
-Subsequently he was asked to join the staff of the MFA as a Keep in Okakura’s department where he was entrusted with overseeing the administrative work when Okakura was absent and assumed responsibility of supervising the transfer of the huge collection of Asian art from the old Copley Square location to the new museum and supervising its arrangement and installation.
+Subsequently he was asked to join the staff of the MFA as a Keep in Okakura’s department where he was entrusted with overseeing the administrative work when Okakura was absent.
+He assumed responsibility of supervising the transfer of the huge collection of Asian art from the old Copley Square location to the new museum as well as its arrangement and installation.

 The effort was too much for his fragile health, so he stepped away to a position of less responsibility to study the ceramic art of China.
 He became one of the few most knowledgeable scholars on the subject and was sought after as a lecturer and expert adviser.
 In addition, he was Secretary of the East Asiatic Society of Boston for about twenty years.